Skip to content

 Why does Knip have plugins?

 Plugins are an essential part of Knip.
 They prevent you from a lot of configuration out of the box, by adding entry files as accurately as possible and only for the tools actually installed.
-Yet the real magic is in their custom parsers for configuration files.
+Yet the real magic is in their custom parsers for configuration files and command-line argument definitions.

 For instance, Vitest has the environment configuration option.
 The Vitest plugin knows "node" is the default value for environment which does not require an extra package, but will translate "edge-runtime" to the @edge-runtime/vm package.
 This allows Knip to report it if this package is not listed in package.json, or when it is no longer used after changes in the Vitest configuration.